ayaankazerouni/csc305-lectures/03-mutability-cohesion-srp/coursenotes.md

-# 3 Mutability, cohesion, single-responsibility
+# 3 Mutability, SOLID principles

+## Topics

+* A bit more about encapsulation
+* Mutability
+* Cohesion and the single responsibility principle

 ## A bit more on encapsulation